EventKit/eventkit-cloud/docs/index.md

 ### Installation

-Prior to using the EventKit docker setup, two variables must be set in the environment running docker, `SITE_NAME` and `SITE_IP`.
+Prior to using the EventKit docker setup, two variables must be set in the environment running docker, `SITE_NAME` where SITE_NAME resolves to the host machine that is running docker.

-Typically `SITE_NAME` is set to `host.docker.internal` and `SITE_IP` is `127.0.0.1`.
+While using localhost may work for SITE_NAME, you may run into issues when using integration tests where localhost resolves to the container running the test instead of the docker host.

-If needing to run the integration tests, then `SITE_IP` must be set to a different IP available on the system, typically the local ip `192.168.X.X` or `10.0.X.X`.
+If needing to run the integration tests, then `SITE_IP` must be set to a different IP available on the system, on windows when using Docker Desktop it will configure `host.docker.internal` to a local ip `192.168.X.X` or `10.0.X.X`.
+If using WSL2 and docker engine directly on wsl (not docker desktop install on windows), you will want to use the main IP address from within your WSL instance.
+Usually found using something like `ip addr` using the eth0 interface.

-This is usually done by using
+You can set that environment variable usually by using:

 - `export SITE_NAME=host.docker.internal` on OSX/Linux
 - or